Whiz: A Fast and Flexible Data Analytics System: Data Visibility

 \subsection{Acting on Monitored Data Properties}

-The ability to provide data visibility at runtime, along with a decoupled architecture, enables \name{} to cleanly support data-driven computation.
-At a high level, DS triggers computation when certain data properties are met through an {\em event} abstraction, and the ES performs corresponding computation on the given data.
+\name{} supports data-driven computation via two key abstractions - {\em events} and {\em ready triggers}.
+The decoupled data and execution services interact with each other via events which trigger, and track progress of, data-driven computation.
+Ready triggers enable the DS-JM to decide when \granules{} can be deemed ready for corresponding computation to be run on them.

+{\bf Events:} \name{} introduces 3 types of events: (1) A $data\_ready$ event is sent by the DS-JM to the ES whenever a \granule{} becomes ready (as per the ready trigger definition) to trigger corresponding computation.
+(2) A $data\_generated$ event is sent by the ES to the DS-JM when a stage in the user program finishes generating all its intermediate output.
+This event is required because in \name{} the DS-JM is unaware of the number of tasks that the ES launches corresponding to a stage, and thus cannot determine when a stage is completed.
+(3) A $data\_ready\_all$ event is sent by the DS-JM to the ES when a stage has generated all its intermediate data which is ready to be consumed by an immediate downstream stage.
+This event is required as the ES is unaware of the status of \granules{} (the total number of \granules{}, and whether they are done being materialized).

-\name{} introduces the events shown in Fig.~\ref{fig:data_events}. \circledd{1} When a stage $v_{1}$ generates a batch of intermediate data, a $data\_spill$ containing the data is sent to the DS, \circledd{2} which accumulates it into \granules{} (\secref{sec:data_org}).
-The DS-SM is made aware of the number of $v_{1}$ granules. \circledd{3} Whenever the DS-SM determines that a collection of $v_{1}$'s \granules{} are ready for further processing, it sends a $data\_ready$ event per \granule{} to the ES for subsequent processing by tasks of a consumer stage $v_{2}$.
-This event carries per-\granule{} information such as: a list of machine(s) on which each \granule{} is spread, and a list of (aggregated) statistics (counters) collected by the {\em built-in} data modules. \circledd{4} Finally, a $data\_generated$ event (from ES) notifies the $v_{1}$ DS-SM that $v_{1}$ finished generating $data\_spills$ (due to $v_1$ computation completing). \circledd{5} Subsequently, DS-SM notifies the ES through a $data\_ready\_all$ event that all the data generated by $v_{1}$ is ready for consumption (\ie, $data\_ready$ events were sent by the DS-SM for all \granules{} of $v_{1}$).
-The pair of $< >$ events thus enables ES to determine when an immediate downstream stage $v_{2}$, that is reading the data generated by $v_{1}$, has received all of its input data (Fig.~\ref{fig:data_events}).
+The use of these events is exemplified in Fig.~\ref{fig:data_events}.
+Here: \circledd{1} when a stage $v_{1}$ generates a batch of intermediate data, a $data\_spill$ containing the data is sent to the data store, which accumulates it into \granules{} ({\em $t_{0}$} through {\em $t_{m}$}). \circledd{2} Whenever the DS-JM determines that a collection of $v_{1}$'s \granules{} (2 \granules{} in Fig.~\ref{fig:data_events} at {\em $t_{n}$}) are ready for further processing, it sends a $data\_ready$ event per \granule{} to the ES; the ES could launch tasks of a consumer stage $v_{2}$ to process such capsules.
+This event carries per-\granule{} information such as: a list of machine(s) on which each \granule{} is spread, and a list of (aggregated) statistics (counters) collected by the {\em built-in} data modules. \circledd{3} Finally, a $data\_generated$ event -- from the ES, generated upon $v_1$ computation completing -- notifies the DS-JM that $v_{1}$ finished generating $data\_spills$. \circledd{4} Subsequently, DS-JM notifies the ES via the $data\_ready\_all$ event, that all \granules{} corresponding to $v_{1}$ have sent their data\_ready events and have completely materialized (at {\em $t_{m}$}).
+This enables the ES to determine when the immediate downstream stage $v_{2}$, that is reading the data generated by $v_{1}$, has received all of its input data.